 1M Flash and 513K RAM are standard on the QScreen Controller.
 Of the QScreen Controller’s 1M of Flash memory, only 64K is used by the operating system; the rest is available for your application program and data storage.
 Of the 513K of RAM, 509K is available for application program use.
 For custom QScreen’s with 128K of RAM, the RAM can be optionally battery backed.
 320 bytes of on-chip nonvolatile EEPROM is also available.

-Like PROM, Flash memory is nonvolatile.
-Thus it retains its contents even when power is removed, and provides an excellent location for storing program code.
-Simple write cycles to the device do not modify the memory contents, so the program code is safe even if the processor "gets lost".
-But Flash memory is also re-programmable, and the Flash programming functions are present right in the QScreen Controller’s onboard software library.
+Flash memory is nonvolatile, and retains its contents even when power is removed providing an excellent location for storing program code.
+Simple write cycles to the device do not modify the memory contents, so the program code is safe even if a software bug causes erroneous writes to memory addresses located in flash.
+But Flash memory is also re-programmable using specialized routines, and the Flash programming functions are present right in the QScreen Controller’s onboard software library.

 Measurement and control

 The QScreen Controller provides a total of 17 I/O channels, distributed among digital, analog and serial communications functions as shown in Table 1 1.

 Table 1 1 I/O available on the QScreen Controller

 |Digital||6||Timer-controlled inputs or outputs including 3 input-capture, 3 output-compare, and a pulse accumulator.
 (Two additional lines are available if the second serial port is not needed.)|

 |Analog||8||8-bit 0-5 V analog inputs at up to 100kHz sampling rate|

 |Serial||1||Serial 1: RS232/485 hardware UART at up to 19.2 KBaud|

 |1||Serial 2: RS232 software UART at up to 4800 Baud|